US man sentenced to 10 years’ prison over hospital DDoS

-A Massachusetts man was sentenced has been sentenced to more
+A Massachusetts man has been sentenced to more

-than 10 years in prison for carrying out a cyberattack on a hospital on behalf
+than 10 years in prison for carrying out a cyber attack on a hospital on behalf

 of Anonymous to protest the treatment of a teenager in a high-profile custody dispute.